 The value of the Fine Arts respects the choice to have diversity and still have the options to explore other areas of inquiry.
-Fine Arts Academy students are integrated with the rest of the school; they are supplemented by being given an alternative lens within an inclusive experience.

-The Fine Arts Academy program fee of \$200 annually will allow students to be involved in a variety of activities such as attending fine arts performance, taking part in competition and showcases, and taking in workshops with guest instructors.
-Students in the Fine Arts Academy will obtain a Fine Arts Certificate at graduation providing they have fulfilled the 30 credit requirement of Fine Arts courses at the end of grade 12.
+Fine Arts Academy students are integrated with the rest of the school but are also provided with supplemented activities.
+The Fine Arts Academy program fee of \$200 annually will allow students to be involved in a variety of activities such as attending the fine arts performance in Calgary, and program clothing.